-- policy and objectives relevant to the organization's business as a whole; - results from their GBAC STARTM program evaluations such as results from internal or self audits; - when available and to the extent metrics are available, benchmarks and/or metrics regarding the same activities being done at other organizations; - outcomes of accident and incident reports and non-conforming events; - technological options, financial, operational, and business requirements; - information from employee and customer consultations, reviews, and improvement activities in the workplace (these activities can be either proactive or reactive in nature); - analysis of performance against previously established objectives; - prior GBAC STARTM internal/external program reviews and audits; and - the need for and availability of resources.
+- policy and objectives relevant to the organization's business as a whole. - results from their GBAC STAR Facility Accreditation Program evaluations such as results from internal or self audits. - when available and to the extent metrics are available, benchmarks and/or metrics regarding the same activities being done at other organizations. - outcomes of accident and incident reports and non-conforming events. - technological options, financial, operational, and business requirements. - information from employee and customer consultations, reviews, and improvement activities in the workplace (these activities can be either proactive or reactive in nature). - analysis of performance against previously established objectives. - prior GBAC STAR internal/external program reviews and audits; and - the need for, and availability of resources.